MartaxM/FinalProject/README.md

 # FinalProject
 Moraga Hernández, Marta Xiaoyang

+Download repository as zip and extract.
 The documentation is on Documentation.pdf
-Download repository as zip and extract